Lu-Lily/Lu-Lily.github.io/index.md

 ## Add a few aliases to .bashrc or .zshrc.

-We use the `alias` command to add aliases.
-These are some aliases for zsh:
+Add the following lines to ~/.zshrc:

 ```
 # alias ls='ls --color=auto'